datalets/public-health-ch/README.md

 ### Production releases

-For further deployment and system maintenance we have a `Makefile` which automates Docker Compose tasks.
-This should be converted to use [Ansible Container](http://docs.ansible.com/ansible-container/getting_started.html).
-In the meantime, start a release with Ansible, then complete it using `make`, i.e.:
+Start a release with Ansible, then complete it using `make`, i.e.:

 ```
 ansible-playbook -i ansible/inventories/lagoon --tags release ansible/wagtail.yaml